ndhorton/rb120/notes/rb129/spot/spot_questions.md

 Classes are defined using the keyword pair `class...end` and are named in PascalCase.

-Objects are instantiated from the class using the class method `new`, which in turn calls the constructor instance method `initialize` which sets the initial state of the new individual object.
+Objects are instantiated from a class using the class method `new`, which in turn calls the constructor instance method `initialize` which sets the initial state of the new individual object.

 ----